Setting up Kinect for Windows

 Set up your Kinect for Windows sensor

-To make sure your Microsoft Kinect for Windows sensor works well, follow these guidelines.
+To make sure that your Microsoft Kinect for Windows sensor works well, follow these guidelines.
 (Note that some of these recommendations link to relevant Kinect for Xbox 360 information.)

 - Make sure your computer is running Windows 7 and has the latest drivers from Windows Update.